 How to create a VPN connection before logging in to Windows 10

 I’ve been looking after a site that has remote users and due to the fact the remote office is shared with other companies, it is not possible to set up a site-to-site VPN.
-In the past we have setup new computers at head office, got the user to log-in and then ship the PC to site.
+In the past, we have set up new computers at the head office, got the user to log-in and then ship the PC to site.
 Once on the remote site, they can log in and connect to the VPN to get access to the network shares.
 This is becoming more difficult as new users are starting at the remote location and need to log in for the first time from there.

-It’s not obvious how to setup a VPN before the windows login process but I have found the answer.
+It’s not obvious how to set up a VPN before the windows login process but I have found the answer.

-You need to run the following command from an elevated Powershell window (right click – ‘Run as Administrator).
+You need to run the following command from an elevated Powershell window (right-click, – ‘Run as Administrator).
 You will need to substitute VPN_NAME with a name of your choice and VPN_SERVER_ADDRESS with the IP address or domain address of your VPN server:

 Add-VpnConnection -Name VPN_NAME -ServerAddress VPN_SERVER_ADDRESS -AllUserConnection $true -SplitTunneling $true -AuthenticationMethod MSChapv2 -TunnelType Automatic -EncryptionLevel Required -PassThru

 Let me know if this helps in the comment section below,